timesmap/ESXi-Custom-ISO/README.md

   <img src="https://github.com/itiligent/ESXi-Custom-ISO/blob/main/6.7-updates/esxi-zimaboard-screenshot.PNG" width="750" alt="Screenshot">
 </p>

-- After Broadcom's acquisition of VMWare in October 2023, the VMware Flings community download site was taken offline.
-The Community Flings appear to have been rolled into the Broadcom universe, but Flings now require a Broadcom user account to access.
-A copy of the original (archived) flings.vmware.com site can also be found at https://archive.org/details/flings.vmware.com.
+- VMware Community Flings have been moved into the Broadcom universe at https://community.broadcom.com/flings/home
-- The ESXi 6.7 script's additional Zimaboard RTL8168 NIC drivers were sourced from [here](https://vibsdepot.v-front.de).
-Optional RTL 8125 2.5GBe vibs for use with ESXi 6.7 were sourced from [here](https://github.com/mcr-ksh/r8125-esxi).
+- The ESXi 6.7 script's Zimaboard RTL8168 NIC drivers were sourced from https://vibsdepot.v-front.de
+- Optional RTL 8125 2.5GBe vibs for use with ESXi 6.7 were sourced from https://github.com/mcr-ksh/r8125-esxi